-2.2 Writing bits to a bit stream
+2.2 Reading and writing bits in a bit stream

+The CORE block supports bit-based encoding methods.
 A bit stream consists of a sequence of 1s and 0s.
 The bits are written most significant bit first where new bits are stacked to the right and full bytes on the left are written out.
 In a bit stream the last byte will be incomplete if less than 8 bits have been written to it.
-In this case the bits in the last byte are shifted to the left.
+In this case the bits in the last byte are shifted to the left to complete a whole byte.